King Meets UAE President In Abu Dhabi

-Abu Dhabi, March 21 (Petra)-- His Majesty King Abdullah II on Thursday met United Arab Emirates President Sheikh Mohamed bin Zayed Al Nahyan in Abu Dhabi.
+(MENAFN- Jordan Times) ABU DHABI - His Majesty King Abdullah on Thursday met United Arab Emirates President Sheikh Mohamed Bin Zayed Al Nahyan in Abu Dhabi.

-The meeting, held at Al Shati Palace, covered the deep-rooted bilateral ties and keenness to bolster relations across various fields.
+The meeting, held at Al Shati Palace, covered the deep-rooted bilateral ties and keenness to bolster relations across various fields, according to a Royal Court statement.

 Discussions also addressed regional developments, foremost of which is the Palestinian issue and the dangerous developments in Gaza, with the two sides stressing the need for an immediate and lasting ceasefire, the protection of civilians, and the delivery of adequate aid.